prometheusresearch-archive/react-forms/docs/index.rst

   <div id="example"></div>

-Forms are described with **form schemas** and then rendered with **form components**.
+Forms are described with **schemas** and then rendered with **form components**.
 The separation allows to reduce boilerplate and to make form UI components more general and reusable.

 Form schemas can be extended and custom form components can be created for any custom needs.

 React Forms sets up a **unidirectional data flow** between form components.
 This makes reasoning about form values easy and allows to hook into any aspect of